 Distillation is basically a process used to separate a mixture into base elements.
-Whether you are distilling water, vinegar, fuel, perfume, or alcohol, you are separating the vapors to collect only the part (or parts) that you want.
+Whether you are distilling water, vinegar, fuel, perfume, or alcohol, you are separating the vapors to collect only the part you want.

-A distillation unit, which is commonly referred to as a moonshine still even if you're not necessarily making moonshine, works by boiling a liquid, which separates the "pieces" that the liquid is comprised of.
-You collect only those pieces that you want and discard the rest.
-You can precisely decide which pieces you collect because the individual compounds boil at different temperatures.
+A distillation unit, which can be called a moonshine still even if you're not making moonshine, works by boiling a liquid.
+This separates the "pieces" that the liquid into different parts.
+You collect only the pieces you want and discard the rest.
+You can precisely decide which pieces you collect because each compound boils at a different temperature.

 Click on a topic below to learn more about distilling.